Resilience-Biomarkers-for-Aquaculture/Resilience-Biomarkers-for-Aquaculture.github.io/_posts/2026-06-09-SY-two-stage-loso-pipeline.md

 1. `1_run_loso_pipeline.py` defines train/test samples per held-out batch.
 2. It calls `run_tiering.R` with `--train_samples`, so tiering/meta-ranking are fold-specific.
 3. It calls `lasso_prune_onefold.py` for that fold only.
-4. In `lasso_prune_onefold.py`, stability selection, pruning, and panel-size evaluation use training data; held-out data are only used for fold evaluation outputs.
+4. In `lasso_prune_onefold.py`, stability selection, pruning; held-out data are only used for fold evaluation outputs and panel-size evaluation.

 This converts the process from “global feature discovery + LOSO score” to **nested per-fold feature discovery + fold-held-out testing**, which better matches the intended domain-generalization objective.